GeoLatte/geolatte-geom/README.md

 ## De-emphasizing the Simple Features Specification (SFS)

-This library started as an attempt to have a JTS-interoperable library that is (like JTS) SFS-compliant, but has a more modern design and better support for geometries not in the 2-dimensional plane.
-It is for me no longer obvious what the advantage of SFS compliance are.
-With open source, more expressive languages the advantage of standardisation on the API level are becoming less-and-less obvious.
-The only advantages to the SFS model (or it's more complicated cousing SQL/MM-Part 3) that I can see are a familiar Geometry model and a precise specification of topological relations.
+This library started as an attempt to have a JTS-interoperable library that is SFS-compliant, but has a more modern design and better support for geometries not in the 2-dimensional projected plane.
+As design progressed, it became no longer obvious what the advantage of SFS compliance are.

+With open source and more expressive languages, the advantage of standardisation on the API level are becoming less-and-less obvious.
+The only advantages to the SFS model (or it's more complicated cousin SQL/MM-Part 3) that I can see are a familiar Geometry model and a precise specification of topological relations.
 These advantages are offset by the disadvantages of a bias to 2D planar coordinate systems, and a (by current tastes)  problematic API design.
-Should complex operations really be part of the Geometry interface?
-What with alternative algorithm implementations?
+(Should complex operations really be part of the Geometry interface?
+What with alternative algorithm implementations?)

 Because of these misgivings, we will de-emphasize SFS compliance.

 ## Open issues